1940s Multi-Coloured Rhinestone and Glass Vintage Basket Brooch

 Condition Report:

-Very Good - A little discolouration to the edge of one paste stone and a small are on the metal border of the brooch.
-This is only visible with close inspection under a magnifying glass.
-It is consistent with age and does not detract from the appeal of the piece.
+Very Good - Some darkening/rubbing to the metal in a couple of small areas.
+This is consistent with age, but does not detract from the appeal of the piece.

 For more information about this brooch, read below...